th-koeln-intia/ip-sprachassistent-team2/docs/pages/tech-stack/hermesmqtt.md

 To use TTS, you simply have to publish a message to `hermes/tts/say`, which contains the following keys in its payload:
 - `text`: the text, which should be spoken
 - `siteId`: to identify the source of the message (in our case `default`)
+- `id`: to identify, which process started the TTS-output

 We decided to switch off the wake-word-detection and to delay our message to prevent detections by Rhasspy itself.
-After speaking the text, hermes publishes a message to `hermes/tts/sayFinished`, which we used to switch on the wake-word-detection.
+After speaking the text, hermes publishes a message to `hermes/tts/sayFinished`, which we used to switch on the wake-word-detection and to pass the `id` to following nodes (Callback).

 ##### .wav-files